Restaurant Listings

 PIZZA

 Este (“East”) is aptly named, serving up East Coast–style pizza that would make New Yorkers proud.
 The homemade, hand-tossed dough at family-owned Este is excellent, and the pizzeria even offers gluten-free pizza crust and vegan items for those so inclined.
 The calzones and strombolis are also mighty tempting, and don’t pass up the chance to enjoy zeppoles for dessert.
 Stop in for live music on Friday nights.
-1781 Sidewinder Dr, 435-731-8970, estepizzaco.com $$ L D O P
+1781 Sidewinder Dr, 435-731-8970, estepizzaparkcity.com $$ L D O P

 FIVE5EEDS